craigh411/vue-rate-it/README.md

 });
 ```

-You may also extend and create your own raters using the CDN (see [docs for details](https://craigh411.github.io/vue-rate-it/)).
+You may also extend and create your own raters using the CDN

+**You can find details about all the available props and events and options on [the docs github pages](https://craigh411.github.io/vue-rate-it/)**

 ## Syncing Ratings between Parent and Child